jkellogg01/dotstash/README.md

 Don't be stupid.
 Don't trust a stranger's software with data you can't afford to lose or accidentally share.
-That's about it, glhf! <3
+That's about it.

+GLHF! <3

 ## A Note on Terminology